When it first hit, the pandemic was a curse.

 Housekeeping means covering things that have nothing to do with the topic at hand, such as going over the process for the online meeting to ensure its success.

 Here’s an example from a virtual video meetup.
-The host asked everyone on camera to describe themselves during our introduction.
-She also asked us to say our names each time we spoke.
+The host asked everyone to say our names each time we spoke.
 And to please not talk over each other.

 Every platform has unique features, but here’s what to cover: